Your credit report is an important part of your financial well-being, so take the time to learn what it is and how to check it.

 A credit report is a record of your current and past credit accounts – credit cards and loans – and it includes information such as your payment history, credit limits, highest card balances and debt-to-limit ratios.
 It also includes any recent credit inquiries, collection items and public records such as bankruptcies.

 Credit reports are compiled by the three major credit bureaus – Equifax, Experian and TransUnion – with information provided to them by banks, card issuers, lenders, collection agencies and other data furnishers.

 You are entitled by law to obtain one free copy of your credit report per year from each of the bureaus at AnnualCreditReport.com.
-And the credit bureaus have begun to offer one free credit report per week during the coronavirus pandemic.
+And the credit bureaus are continuing to offer one free credit report per week during the coronavirus pandemic.

 What’s in a credit report?

 This is the information you can expect to see on your credit report.

 - Your name

 - Information about your current and past loans and credit card accounts